open-innovations/bradford-2025/src/glossary/term/produced.md

 ---
 title: Produced
-description: Projects that are developed and delivered by the Bradford 2025 producing team
+description: Projects that are developed and delivered by the Bradford 2025 producing team.
 ---

 This includes: